m20-sch57/fejudge/README.md

 ## About Fejudge

-Fejudge is contest management system, created for automatic solution evaluation.
+Fejudge is a contest management system, created for automatic solution evaluation.
+It was inspired by other grading systems, such as Codeforces, Ejudge and CMS.

+With help of [libsbox](https://github.com/Forestryks/libsbox), Fejudge is designed to become faster than other systems while evaluating submissions - evaluation on 50 tests of a correct solution to problem A+B takes 1-2 secs.

+To become familiar with Fejudge, visit http://m20-sch57.site:3013/, where the test build is located.
+There are some easy problems which you can solve and submit solutions in order to check perfomance of Fejudge (or to enjoy its nice user interface).

+Currently Fejudge supports problem packages which were built on [polygon](http://polygon.codeforces.com), and only full problem scoring (without subtasks).

 ## Getting started